 Hold at the top for a moment then, lower your right leg back to the floor with control.

-Start in a table top position on all fours; with shoulders stacked over wrists and knees under hips.
-Core engaged.
+Start in a table top position on all fours.
+Shoulders are stacked over wrists and knees are under hips, core engaged.

-With a flexed foot, and leg bent at 90 degrees, perform a fire hydrant leg lift — lifting your right knee up in line with your hip.
+With a flexed foot, and leg bent at 90 degrees, perform a fire hydrant leg lift by lifting your right knee up in line with your hip.

-Hold with your knee in line with your hip and kick through your heel, straighten your right knee to fully extend your right leg.
+Hold your knee in line with your hip and kick through your heel to straighten your right knee, fully extending your right leg.

 Return your knee to 90 degrees and lower your right leg back to the starting position.

-Modification: omit the kick and perform fire hydrant leg lifts only (steps 1-2).
+Modification: Omit the kick and perform fire hydrant leg lifts.

-Lie faceup, legs straight and low back pressing firmly into the mat and your abdominal wall wrapped as tightly as possibly around your core.
+Lie faceup on your back, legs straight and low back pressing firmly into the mat.
+Your abdominal wall should be wrapped as tightly as possibly around your core.

-Modifications: option to bend your legs at the knees, rest your leg closest to the ground on the ground, and keep your neck and shoulders on the mat.
+Modifications: Option to bend your legs at the knees.
+You can also rest your leg closest to the ground on the ground, and keep your neck and shoulders on the mat.

-With knees bent at 90 degrees, stacking knees over hips; bring your flexed feet to ‘first position’, making a V with your feet (heels in toes out).
+With knees bent at 90 degrees, stack the knees over hips.
+Bring your flexed feet to ‘first position,’ making a V with your feet (heels in toes out).

 From here, kick your heels out, fully extending your legs as you pull your inner thighs together.